bmarkowitz/breakaway-info/known-issues.md

 3. When visiting the page for a team that is inactive and is related to an active team (Hartford Whalers, Atlanta Thrashers -> Carolina Hurricanes, Winnipeg Jets), the current team's stats and logos appear.
 4. The standings are currently only showing the 2020-21 season
 5. When viewing a team's preseason schedule, if there is a day that should have two games (a double-header), only the first game will be listed.
+6. The name of a team or player may be cut off in the Favorites section of the Discover tab.

 #### NHL API-related (likely out of our control)
 1. Some games, typically older ones, may be missing goals, penalties, shots, or other stats.